f-o-a-m/chanterelle/docs/deployments.rst

 Invocation
 ----------

-Much like with the :ref:`compilation phase <compiling>`, the deployment phase is invoked with a minimal PureScript script.
+Much like with the :ref:`compilation phase <compiling>`, the deployment phase is invoked with a minimal PureScript boilerplate.
-This script, however, invokes the deployScript you defined previously, and may either reside with the rest of your source or more methodically in a separate `deploy/` subproject.
+This script, however, invokes the ``deployScript`` you defined previously, and may either reside with the rest of your source or more methodically in a separate ``deploy/`` subproject.
 The latter is demonstrated below

 .. code-block:: haskell